Burmese Python

 Training Milestones for Burmese Python

-Successful training for Burmese Python respects this species's expert trainability profile and natural docile but powerful tendencies.
+The Burmese Python's training curve tracks the breed's actual learning profile more than any trainer's method, which typically shows as expert trainability and docile but powerful tendencies.
 Weeks one through four: focus on establishing trust and learning your Burmese Python's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Burmese Python's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources